johnkerl/miller/docs/src/new-in-miller-6.md

 Notes:

 * CSV processing is particularly improved in Miller 6.
-* Record I/O is improved for all but XTAB.
-* JSON continues to be a CPU-intensive format.
+* Record I/O is improved across the board, except that JSON continues to be a CPU-intensive format.
 * Miller 6's `sort` merits more performance analysis.
 * Longer then-chains benefit from Miller 6's [multicore approach](cpu.md).